 We can use RANDSELECT in many different ways within Quicksort.
 For example, we can select the pivot as the median of the entire array S (setting k = n/2) or the median among an over-sampled set of 2s + 1 pivots (setting k = s + 1, where $s \ll n/2$ ), or finally, it could be subtly used to select a pivot that generates a balanced partition in which the two parts have different sizes both being a fraction of n, say $\alpha n$ and $(1 - \alpha)n$ with $\alpha < 0.5$ .
-This seems meaningless because the three-way partitioning still takes O(n) time, but it has the disadvantage of increasing the number of recursive calls from $\log_2 n$ to $\log{1-\alpha} n$ .
-On the other hand, this observation would neglect the sophistication of modern CPUs which are parallel, pipelined and superscalar.
+This last choice $k = \lfloor \alpha n \rfloor$ seems meaningless because the three-way partitioning still takes O(n) time but increases the number of recursive calls from $\log_2 n$ to $\log{1-\alpha} n$ .
+But this observation neglects the sophistication of modern CPUs which are parallel, pipelined and superscalar.
 These CPUs execute instructions in parallel, but if there is an event that impacts on the instruction flow, their parallelism is broken and the computation slows down significantly.
 Particularly slow are branch mispredictions, which occur in the execution of PARTITION(S, i, j) whenever an item smaller than or equal to the pivot is encountered.
 If we reduce these cases, then we reduce the number of branch-mispredictions, and thus deploy the full parallelism of modern CPUs.
 Thus the goal is to properly set $\alpha$ in a way that the reduced number of mispredictions balances the increased number of recursive calls.
 The right value for $\alpha$ is clearly architecture dependent, recent results have shown that a reasonable value is 0.1.

-4.3.3 Bounding the extra-working space
+5.3.3 Bounding the extra-working space

-QuickSort is frequently named as an in-place sorter because it does not use extra-space for ordering the array S. This is true if we limit ourself to the pseudocode of Figure 4.3, but it is no longer true if we consider the cost of managing the recursive calls.
+QuickSort is frequently named as an in-place sorter because it does not use extra-space for ordering the array S. This is true if we limit ourself to the pseudocode of Algorithm 5.3, but it is no longer true if we consider the cost of managing the recursive calls.
 In fact, at each recursive call, the OS must allocate space to save the local variables of the caller, in order to retrieve them whenever the recursive call ends.
 Each recursive call has a space cost of $\Theta(1)$ which has to be multiplied by the number of nested calls Quicksort can issue on an array S[1, n].
 This number can be $\Omega(n)$ in the worst case, thus making the extra-working space $\Theta(n)$ on some bad inputs (such as the already sorted ones, pointed out above).

-We can circumvent this behavior by restructuring the pseudocode of Quicksort as indicated in Figure 4.6.
-That pseudocode is cryptic at a first glance, but the underlying design principle is pretty smart and elegant.
-First of all we notice that the while-body is executed only if the input array is longer than $n_0$ , otherwise Insertionsort is called in Step 13, thus deploying the well-known efficiency of this sorter over very small sequences.
+We can circumvent this behavior by restructuring the pseudocode of Algorithm 5.3 as specified in Algorithm 5.6.
+This algorithm is cryptic at a first glance, but the underlying design principle is pretty smart and elegant.
+First of all we notice that the while-body is executed only if the input array is longer than $n_0$ , otherwise Insertion-sort is called in Step 13, thus deploying the well-known efficiency of this sorter over very small sequences.
 The value of $n_0$ is typically chosen of few tens of items.
-If
+If the input array is longer than $n_0$ , a modified version of the classic binary Quicksort